Planck1858/pgxwrapper/README.md

 ## Features:
 - Compatibility with squirrel
+- Transactions methods with squirrel
-- Pinging db connection with a ticker
+- Background pinging DB connection with a ticker
-- Optional receive errors through error channel.
-Do with it what you want :)
 - Custom attempts to connect.
 If attempts is reach their maximum, db connection will close
+- Optional receive errors through error channel
 - Optional log errors

 ## Dependencies: